-Session II runs from Wednesday, June 23 through Friday, July 13.
-This session is recommended for rising or continuing high school students.
-Note that weekends and holidays are included in this three-week session.
+Session II runs from Sunday, July 5 through Friday, July 24.
+This session is recommended for both middle and high school students.
+Note that weekends are included in this three-week session.
 Courses offered:

 That’s what a function is all about!